-What are war crimes — and could Russia be committing them in Ukraine?
+Has Russia committed war crimes in Ukraine?
+Here’s what we know.

 Another avenue: the International Criminal Court.

 Neither Ukraine nor Russia is a party to the court, so neither can bring allegations to prosecutors.
 But Ukraine has twice accepted the court’s jurisdiction over its territory — and other countries can refer alleged crimes there to the court.
-Karim Khan, the ICC’s chief prosecutor, said his office had received referrals from 39 countries as of Wednesday.
+Karim Khan, the ICC’s chief prosecutor, said in early March that his office received referrals from 39 countries.

 A preliminary investigation found “reasonable basis to believe crimes within the jurisdiction of the Court had been committed” and “identified potential cases that would be admissible,” Khan said in a statement.